puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_data_number.md

 ## Converting Strings to Numbers

+The [arithmetic operators][arithmetic] will automatically convert strings to numbers.

+In all other contexts (resource attributes, function arguments, etc.), Puppet _won't_ automatically convert strings to numbers, but you can:

+* Add 0 to manually convert a string to a number.
+(For example, `$mystring = "85"; $mynum = 0 + mystring`.)
-Strings are never automatically converted to numbers.
-You can use [the `scanf` function](/references/3.7.latest/function.html#scanf) to convert strings to numbers, accounting for various notations and any surrounding non-numerical text.
+* Use [the `scanf` function](/references/3.7.latest/function.html#scanf) to manually extract numbers from strings.
+This function can also account for surrounding non-numerical text.

 ## The `Integer` Data Type